getgrav/grav-learn/pages/17/06.forms/01.blueprints/06.how-to-add-file-upload/doc.md

 Destination is the location where uploaded files should be stored.
 This can be either a regular `path` (relative to the root of Grav), a `stream` (such as `theme://images`), `self@` or the special  `page@:` prefix.
 You can also reference a subfolder relative to the current page with `self@/path`.

+> [!CAUTION]
-!! `self@` is not allowed outside the Pages or Flex Objects scope, an error will be thrown.
+> `self@` is not allowed outside the Pages or Flex Objects scope, an error will be thrown.
 If you use a file field outside a Page or Flex Object, you should always change the `destination` setting.

 ##### Examples